An Online Learning Analysis of Minimax Adaptive Control: Regret of Minimax Adaptive Control

-Regret analysis enables one to quantify the performance of an online algorithm that takes decisions in the presence of uncertainty.
-For this reason, it is used here in order to better understand the performance achieved when controlling an unknown system using an adaptive control algorithm. \begin{definition} Regret of an online control algorithm $\mathcal{A}$ operating in the presence of uncertainty is defined as the additional cost incurred by the algorithm $\mathcal{A}$ in comparison to an optimal controller in hindsight that operates by knowing the uncertainty. \end{definition}
+Regret analysis compares the performance of an online algorithm that takes decisions in the presence of uncertainty with respect to a clairvoyant policy with hindsight knowledge.
+For this reason, it is used here in order to better understand the performance achieved when controlling the system \eqref{eqn_system_dynamics} using minimax adaptive control algorithm. \begin{definition} Regret of an online control algorithm $\mathcal{A}$ operating in the presence of uncertainty is defined as the additional cost incurred by the algorithm $\mathcal{A}$ in comparison to an optimal controller in hindsight that operates by knowing the uncertainty. \end{definition}